 12 European Baby Names About to Blow Up in the U.S.

-When you discover you’re pregnant for the first time, it’s an overwhelming combination of pure bliss fused with anxiety, fear, and excitement all at once—an overwhelming mix of emotions that words fail to describe.
-Aside from preparing yourself (and the family home) for this magical new arrival, you have to choose a name.
-For some parents, this is an easy decision: Either they’ve had it picked out their whole life or they want to honor a family elder by carrying his or her name through the generations.
+When you discover you’re pregnant for the first time, it’s an overwhelming combination of pure bliss fused with simultaneous anxiety, fear, and excitement—an overwhelming mix of emotions that words fail to describe.
+Aside from preparing yourself (and the family home) for this magical new arrival, you also have to choose a name.
+For some parents, this is an easy decision: Either they’ve had it picked out their whole life or they want to honor a family elder by carrying their name through the generations.

 Meaning: If you already love the names Lily and Louise, you’ll adore Lilou, a cute combination of the two.
 We also love that this name can’t be shortened into anything else.
-So simple and pretty, just like the French.
+So classic and pretty, just like the French.

 Meaning: We are big fans of popular Italian blogger Chiara Ferragni of The Blonde Salad, but aside from her great fashion sense, she also has a powerful name.
-Chiara means “light” in Italian.
+Chiara means “light”" in Italian.
 This is a perfect representation of the shining light your baby girl will be in your lives and for many others throughout her own.